Umm... trick or treat? Why not both!

 - The Gravity Falls episode "Summerween" explores Summerween, a second Halloween in the summer because Gravity Falls loves the holiday that much.
 Soos tells the legend of the Summerween Trickster, a phantom who kills those who do not accept the holiday.
 Dipper, wanting to attend a party instead of trick-or-treat, attracts the Trickster who holds the lives of he and his friends in the balance in exchange for five hundred pieces of candy.
 Knock knock, indeed.

-- "The Smurfs Halloween Special" was really a regular Saturday-morning cartoon episode, and it was mostly about celebrating Jokey's birthday.
+- "The Smurfs Halloween Special" was really a regular Saturday-morning cartoon episode, and it was mostly about celebrating Jokey's birthday, though one of the subplots is that Hogatha the witch wants to celebrate Halloween by scaring little children, only for her holiday to be ruined by one of Gargamel's spells.
 There's also "Monster Smurfs", where the Smurfs celebrated a similar holiday called Spook-A-Smurf Eve.

 - The sixth episode of Jackie Chan Adventures' fourth season, "Fright Fight Night" is set on Halloween, dealing with Paco being possessed by one of the Oni masks and the heroes having to get it off before Tarakudo is able to corrupt him.